jiachenyee/AttributedString/README.md

 - [x] Set text colors and highlight colors using ranges
 - [x] Use Regular Expressions to easily provide attributes to certain parts of a String
 - [x] Easily underline words
+- [x] Easily embed an image into the text

 ## To-Dos
 - [ ] Add table support